 Find the Surface Area of each rectangular prism below.
-Show your work.
+Show your work in the right-hand column, and write your final answer in the blank.

 Surface Area of a Prism - More than One Way

 Students in Mr. Grattan's class were asked to write code that would calculate the surface area of this rectangular prism.
 Help them convert their strategies into algebraic expressions and code, and double check that each strategy works.